miroapp/app-examples/examples/wordle/README.md

 The game opens the Library panel allowing you to start a new game and enter your guesses. \
 The game creates sticky notes and colors them the same way Wordle does it.

-This app uses React and [Vite](https://vitejs.dev/), and it's based on the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/TypeScript starter.
+This app is bootstrapped using [create-miro-app](https://www.npmjs.com/package/create-miro-app).
+It uses React, Typescript, and Vite.

 To modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).